Black Mask (character): The New 52

-In The New 52 reboot (launched in 2011), Roman Sionis is re-established as Black Mask, and his history with the False Face Society remains somewhat intact.
+In 2011, The New 52 rebooted the DC universe.
+Roman Sionis is re-established as Black Mask, and his history with the False Face Society remains intact.
 This version of the character has split personality disorder, with Roman Sionis being one personality and Black Mask being the other, and the technology in his mask grants him the ability to control "the weak minded".
 Roman Sionis is first seen in Arkham Asylum's infirmary being treated by Dr. Jeremiah Arkham during the Night of the Owls; Sionis attempted a hunger strike to try to regain his mask.
 When the Talons attack the Asylum, Dr. Arkham gives Sionis his mask back to telepathically influence the inmates into attacking the Talons and keep anyone from following Arkham to his safe room.
 Black Mask then attempts to use his abilities on Batman, but fails and is forced to escape the asylum.
 Black Mask later resurfaces to re-assemble the False Face Society, coming into conflict with the Mad Hatter while doing so (who considers Black Mask an enemy due to their similar mind control abilities).
 Batman intervenes and puts an end to their battle and Sionis is sent back to Arkham Asylum.
 During the Forever Evil storyline, Black Mask appears as a member of the Secret Society of Super Villains when the Crime Syndicate arrive from their Earth.
 Black Mask and his False Face Society crash the Rogues' battle against Mr. Freeze and Clayface to claim the bounty on the Rogues.

 DC Rebirth

-In the DC Rebirth reboot, Roman Sionis remains one of Gotham's most powerful crime lords.
-This version of the character dons a black metallic mask and is allied with the Penguin and the Great White Shark in an alliance known as "the Blacks and Whites".
-Together, they hire the KGBeast to kill Batman.
-In the Watchmen sequel Doomsday Clock, Black Mask is among the villains that attend an underground meeting held by the Riddler to talk about the Superman Theory.
-In Teen Titans Rebirth, Damian Wayne keeps Black Mask locked up in his secret prison after learning about his involvement in the destruction of the Arab restaurant Tarbooshes.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+Roman Sionis remains one of Gotham's most powerful crime lords.
+This version of the character dons a black metallic mask and is allied with the Penguin and Great White Shark in an alliance known as "the Blacks and Whites".
+Together, they hire KGBeast to kill Batman.
+In Doomsday Clock, Black Mask is among the villains who meet with the Riddler to discuss the Superman Theory.
+In Teen Titans Rebirth, Damian Wayne imprisons Black Mask in a secret prison after learning about his involvement in the destruction of the Arab restaurant Tarbooshes.